North Shore Scenic Drive Minnesota, USA Travel Guide

 If you crave urban amenities after wilderness, head south to:

-Continue your Great Lakes exploration with these trips:
+Continue your The Five great lakes exploration with these journeys:

 Combine trips or experience different seasons.

-Winter: Skiing at Lutsen Mountains, cross-country skiing, snowshoeing, ice climbing, and the chance to see dramatic frozen lake formations or the Northern Lights.
+Winter: Skiing at Lutsen Mountains, cross-cross-country skiing, snowshoeing, ice climbing, and the chance to see dramatic frozen lake formations or the Northern Lights.

-Spring: Visit in April or May to see the waterfalls at their fullest flow owing to snowfallmelt, creating powerful and majestic displays.
+Spring: Visit during The month of april or May to see the waterfalls at their fullest flow owing to snowfallmelt, creating powerful and majestic displays.

 Summer: Ideal for water sports and longer hikes.

-Each season reveals a different character of the North Shore.
+Each season reveals a different character from the North Shore.

 Quieter trails and distinct scenery during the shoulder seasons.